How Long Can a UPS Last Without Power? A Runtime and Sizing Guide for SMBs

 These ranges assume a moderately loaded, reasonably healthy battery.
 Aging batteries and higher-than-expected loads compress the lower end of each estimate.

-- Workstation and monitor (150 to 300W): A mid-range 1,500 VA UPS typically provides 20 to 40 minutes, enough for a graceful shutdown and file save.
-For individual workstations, that window is the appropriate goal.
+A mid-range 1,500 VA UPS typically provides 20 to 40 minutes, enough backup time for a graceful shutdown and file save.
+For individual workstations, that window is the appropriate minimum goal.

-- Managed switch or router (15 to 50W): Networking gear draws very little power.
+Networking gear and switches draw very little power.
 A small, dedicated UPS protecting only network hardware can maintain connectivity for two to four hours, well after workstations are powered down.
+This is how you keep lights on the network while everything else shuts down.

-- NAS device (30 to 80W under load): A 600 to 1,000 VA UPS provides 45 to 90 minutes, sufficient for a final backup sync and a clean shutdown sequence before battery is exhausted.
+A 600 to 1,000 VA UPS provides 45 to 90 minutes, sufficient for a final backup sync and a clean shutdown sequence before battery is exhausted.

-- On-premises server (200 to 600W depending on spec): Runtime drops sharply as draw increases.
-Configure auto-shutdown scripts to trigger at roughly 50% battery remaining so the OS closes cleanly before power is exhausted.
+Runtime drops sharply as power draw increases.
+Configure auto-shutdown scripts to trigger at roughly 50% battery remaining so the OS closes cleanly before energy is exhausted.

-- Mixed office load (servers, networking, and multiple workstations combined): Budget-class UPS units fail this calculation.
-Calculate total wattage across all protected devices before selecting any unit for a shared-load scenario.
+Budget-class standard UPS units fail this calculation.
+Estimate the total load across all protected devices before selecting any unit for a shared-load scenario.

 Can a UPS Last 3 or 8 Hours?
 Setting Realistic Targets